-On Friday, June 27, Saturday Church and Joy Machine Records will release two tracks taken from the musical and forthcoming concept album.
+Saturday Church and Joy Machine Records have released two tracks from the musical and forthcoming concept album!
 Are There Any Queens In The House?
-EP will feature the songs “Are There Any Queens In The House?”
-(Featuring J. Harrison Ghee) and “Sunday” (Featuring the voices of Saturday Church).
+EP features the songs “Are There Any Queens In The House?” (featuring J. Harrison Ghee) and “Sunday” (featuring the voices of Saturday Church).
 The EP is produced by Luke Solomon, Jason Michael Webb, Honey Dijon, Chris Penny and Sia.
-The EP will be available for streaming on all platforms, and exclusive club versions on limited edition collectors’ vinyl 12’’ will be available in stores.
+The EP is available for streaming on all platforms, and exclusive club versions on limited edition collectors’ vinyl 12’’ will be available in stores.

-Joining previously announced cast members “The Voice” 2025 Contender Bryson Battle, Tony Award winner J. Harrison Ghee (Some Like It Hot), and Tony Award winner Joaquina Kalukango (Paradise Square) will be Anania (“Gaydar”), Primo Thee Ballerino (CATS: The Jellicle Ball), Veyonce Deleon (Being the Digital Griot), Dava Huesca (CATS: The Jellicle Ball), Kristolyn Lloyd (Liberation), Kareem Marsh (Goddess), Jackson Kanawha Perry (Stuntboy: In the Meantime), Caleb Quezon (Kinky Boots!), B Noel Thomas (SuperYou) and Wade Watson (Goddess).
+Joining previously announced cast members “The Voice” 2025 Contender Bryson Battle, Tony Award winner J. Harrison Ghee (Some Like It Hot), and Tony Award winner Joaquina Kalukango (Paradise Square) are Anania (“Gaydar”), Primo Thee Ballerino (CATS: The Jellicle Ball), Veyonce Deleon (Being the Digital Griot), Dava Huesca (CATS: The Jellicle Ball), Kristolyn Lloyd (Liberation), Kareem Marsh (Goddess), Jackson Kanawha Perry (Stuntboy: In the Meantime), Caleb Quezon (Kinky Boots!), B Noel Thomas (SuperYou), Damani Van Rensalier (Boop!
+The Musical) and Wade Watson (Goddess).
 Fernell Hogan (Kimberly Akimbo), Michael Samarie George (The Wiz) and J’Quay Gibbs (RENT) will serve as swings.

 Joining the creative team are Darius Thomas (Semblance) as hair and wig designer, Rachel Christopher (for colored girls who have considered suicide/when the rainbow is enuf) as Vocal Coach, Dave Anzuelo/Unkle Dave’s Fighthouse (Merrily We Roll Along) as Fight Choreographer and Kelsey Rainwater (Jordans) as Intimacy Coordinator.